Electric Grill Reviews is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 3. Weber Q1200 Gas Grill

-Take note of how solid the shroud feels when it opens easily on its hinges.
-See how the burners light up on the first try?
-Are you amazed at how easy it is to prepare a delicious supper every time?
-It's not by chance.
-Weber spends many hours developing the grilling systems on its gas grills, ensuring simple installation, an evenly heated cooking surface, and precise controls that allow you to dial in the ideal heat setting for direct or indirect cooking.
+Notice how substantial the shroud feels as it opens effortlessly on hinges.
+Watch the burners light up on the first attempt.
+Are you surprised how simple it is to make a tasty dinner every time?
+Not by luck.
+Weber spends hours perfecting its gas grilling systems to ensure easy installation, an evenly heated cooking surface, and accurate controls to set the perfect heat for direct or indirect cooking.

 Pros